 - Photographers (curated by Full Circle Photo)

-Each shareholder will receive 6 works of art, each created by a different artist, for $400.
-You can also split a share with a friend or group of friends if you're interested.
+Each shareholder received 6 works of art, each created by a different artist, for $400.

 - Minnesota's Springboard for the Arts pioneered the Community Supported Art program.